05 Jul Why people with Diabetes should have their feet assessed

 What is the treatment plan

-Our Podiatrist Hayley will provide education on how to improve your foot health.
-She promotes prevention strategies as a key aim, and give you the skills to help look after your feet.
+Our Podiatrist in Glen Iris will provide education on how to improve your foot health.
+They promote prevention strategies as a key aim, and give you the skills to help look after your feet.
 Other common treatment approaches may include:

 -Regular routine nail and skin care to treat long, thick, mycotic toenails or hard skin (callus, corns)